- Immigration, Nationality & Consular Law

 Mr. Barquet also served as an assistant state attorney (prosecutor) for the State Attorney's Office in Miami-Dade County from 1991-1996.
 While there, he was responsible for aspects of litigation in the prosecution of first-degree felonies, including drafting arrest and search warrants, grand jury indictments, discovery, legal motions, jury instructions and appeals.

-In recognition of his experience, he has been Peer Review Rated as AV® Preeminent™ the highest performance rating in Martindale-Hubbell's peer review rating system.
+In recognition of his experience, he has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
 Mr. Barquet was nominated by the South Florida Legal Guide as a Top Up & Comer in the 2006 - 2010 editions, as well as a Top Lawyer in the 2011 edition.
-He has also been selected by his peers for inclusion in The Best Lawyers in America® in 2013 and 2014.
+He has also been selected by his peers for inclusion in The Best Lawyers in America© in 2013 - 2015.

 Mr. Barquet has also been active in community and civic affairs.
 He has served as president of the Alzheimer's Association (South Florida chapter), member of the WPBT/Channel 2 Community Advisory Board, and also volunteers for the American Red Cross.